Skip to the main content

 Public Records Requests

 The following Public Records Requests (PRRs) were made by candidates following the date they registered with the Public Disclosure Commission or filed with King County Elections.
-Please click on the links below to access the documents provided by the City in response to the request.
+Please click on the links below to access the documents provided by the City in response to the requests.

-PRR 6291 - 02/26/25 - Could you send me the adopted legislative agenda as provided to the City's lobbyists for 2025, 2024, and 2023 please?
+1. PRR 6291 - 02/26/25 - Could you send me the adopted legislative agenda as provided to the City's lobbyists for 2025, 2024, and 2023 please?

-PRR 6305 - 03/05/25 - Please provide the detailed results of all surveys being referenced by staff as community feedback at the 3/4/2025 City Council meeting.
+2. PRR 6305 - 03/05/25 - Please provide the detailed results of all surveys being referenced by staff as community feedback at the 3/4/2025 City Council meeting.

-PRR 6367 - 04/02/25 - I would like to get all permits that have either been processed, or the city is currently processing, for the property on 22904 NE 21st St, Sammamish.
+3. PRR 6367 - 04/02/25 - I would like to get all permits that have either been processed, or the city is currently processing, for the property on 22904 NE 21st St, Sammamish.
 This is a home that has burned down in my neighborhood nearly two years ago, and is still not demolished nor rebuilt.
 Please pull all permits from August 2023 to today.
 Please show (1) When the owner applied for the permit (2) What is the current status of the permit (3) When was the permit approved, or estimated date of future approval.